Pets

 All solid pet waste must be promptly collected and thrown away as trash.
 Garbage cans are located near the visitor centers, at day-use areas and in campgrounds.

 Dinosaur National Monument weather is semi-arid with hot summers.
 There is little to no shade.
-Do any hiking with your pet in the early morning or near sunset.
-Remember to carry plenty of water for you and your pet.
+Hike with your pet in the early morning or near sunset.
+Carry plenty of water for you and your pet.

 Dinosaur National Monument is home to a variety of wildlife that can be dangerous to you and your pet such as mountain lions and bears.
-Even a female deer will become aggressive to protect her young.
+Even a female deer will act aggressively to protect her young.
 Always keep your pet on a leash.

-Many of the wildlife in Dinosaur National Monument carry diseases or parasites such as fleas that may transmit diseases such as rabies, tularemia and plague.
-Do not let your pet get close to or eat dead animals.
-Keep your pet on a leash at all times.
+Many of the wildlife in Dinosaur National Monument carry diseases or parasites such as fleas and can transmit diseases such as rabies, tularemia and plague.
+Keep your pet away from wildlife and dead animals.

 Need a Kennel?